titoattack/badchess/README.md

 ## HOW TO USE IT ##

-Run the 'badchess.py' file using python3 interpreter:
+Run the 'badchess.py' file present in the src/ directory using python3 interpreter:

 $: python3 badchess.py

 By default, white player is the user and black is the engine.
-If you want to choose what plays what (user or engine, either black or white), change it at the start of 'badchess.py'.
+If you want to choose what plays what (user or engine, either black or white), change it at the start of the file 'badchess.py'.

 ## WHY IT IS SO BAD ##

 There are many design problems I'm aware (and much more that I don't).
-One of the biggest problems is an intensive and inneficient reliance on deepcopying lists on the heap, rather than implementing a backmove function/method.
+One of the biggest problems is an intensive and inneficient reliance on deepcopying stateboard arrays, due to a lack of a backmove function.
 Because of that, the minimax algorithm is set by default to calculate just up to 2 ply (singular moves), which is absolutely terrible even for a python implementation.